mcharouk/aws/Certification/machinelearning.md

 ## SageMaker Experiments

 there was a legacy custom feature of SageMaker to track experiments.
 Now it has been replaced by a managed service of MLFlow.

+## SageMaker profiler

+* SageMaker Profiler helps identify performance bottlenecks in a ML training jobs.
+While Debugger focuses on the correctness of your model (e.g., gradients, weights), Profiler focuses on the efficiency of the training process.
+It helps you answer questions like:
+  * Is my training job CPU-bound or GPU-bound?
+  * Is data loading a bottleneck?
+  * Are there any inefficient operations in my code?
+  * Am I underutilizing my hardware resources?
+* Like Debugger provide
+  * Profiler Configuration
+  * Profiler Rules.
+Can create custom rules using Python
+  * Integrate With SageMaker Estimator

+## SageMaker Hyperpod

+SageMaker HyperPod is designed to provide purpose-built infrastructure for large-scale distributed training of machine learning models.
+It aims to significantly reduce the time it takes to train large models by **offering optimized hardware, networking, and software configurations**.
+Think of it as a **pre-configured**, **high-performance cluster** specifically for ML training.

+* HyperPod supports the latest generation of GPUs and Trainium chips
+* EFA
+* Optimized Software Stack with framework that supports distributed processing
+* specifically designed for **distributed training**, where the training workload is split across multiple instances to accelerate the training process

+## Security

+* in the context of distributed training jobs, it's possible to activate inter container Traffic encryption for encryption in transit

+## Sagemaker Warm pools

+The primary benefit of warm pools is reduced start-up time Use cases:

+* Rapid iteration in model development
+* frequent model retraining
+* on demand inference with low latency
+* scheduled training jobs

 # SageMaker CI/CD